ktorio/ktor-documentation/topics/client-engines.md

 ## JavaScript {id="js"}

-The `Js` engine can be used for [JavaScript projects](https://kotlinlang.org/docs/js-overview.html).
-It uses [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for browser applications and `node-fetch` for Node.js.
-To use it, follow the steps below:
+The `Js` engine can be used in [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) projects.
+It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) in browser applications and `node-fetch` in Node.js.

+To use the `Js` engine, follow the steps below:

 1. Add the `ktor-client-js` dependency:

    <var name="artifact_name" value="ktor-client-js"/>
    <var name="target" value=""/>
    <include from="lib.topic" element-id="add_ktor_artifact_mpp"/>
-2. Pass the `Js` class as an argument to the `HttpClient` constructor:
+2. Pass the `Js` class as an argument to the `HttpClient()` constructor:
    ```kotlin
    import io.ktor.client.*
    import io.ktor.client.engine.js.*